-Meredith Belbin biography and books
+Meredith Belbin biography, theory and books

 Dr. Meredith Belbin (1926) is a British researcher best known for his ground breaking research in the field of team effectiveness.
 He is a Professor and researcher at Henley Business School in Oxfordshire, England.
 Meredith Belbin became world wide famous with Team Roles theory.